-This year’s Racial Justice Sunday is more important than ever.
+Racial Justice Sunday is more topical and relevant than ever.
 The effects of the Coronavirus pandemic, the killing of George Floyd, and the powerful message on fraternity and equality by Pope Francis in Fratelli Tutti speak of the need to actively oppose racism and pursue racial justice with renewed vigour.

 The theme is ‘A Time to Act‘.
 Racial issues and inequalities were identified nationally and internationally in 2020 generating awareness, emotion and outrage.
 In light of this Racial Justice Sunday 2021 is particularly significant.
 Action is needed to further the cause of racial justice but what can we do?
 Read a reflection on the theme.
 Parishes might consider using elements of this reflection for homilies and further discussion.

 As well as a thought-provoking reflection on the theme, we have a message from Bishop Paul McAleenan, the Lead Bishop for Racial Justice, and a series of poignant videos.
 We also have a prayer to bring this important work to the Lord.

 We have a video reflection produced by a diverse group of young adults from across England and Wales who belong to the Zimbabwean Catholic Community.
 They are either in full-time education or work in leading professions.
 Watch the short film.

 An important parish discussion on a broad range of issues concerned with racial justice to raise awareness in the local catholic community and to bring about change.
 Watch.

 The Columban Missionary Society has launched a schools’ competition to encourage students aged between 14-18 to use their media skills to engage with an issue that addresses equality, justice, inclusion and also draws on faith and personal experience.
 Read more.

 Lord Jesus Christ,

 You listened to their cry for help,

 In our own time may we provide